 The Stone Roses

-The Stone Roses’ 1989 debut album is a usual suspect on greatest album of all time lists, and it’s not difficult to see why, both as a collection of great songs and as an important moment in the history of British pop music.
-With a guitar driven sound and Ian Brown’s very British vocals, it’s an obvious touchstone for the Brit-pop movement of the 1990s, while it also suggested musical possibilities by backing guitar pop with dance beats, notably on the bonus track ‘Fools Gold’.
+The Stone Roses’ 1989 debut album is a usual suspect on greatest album of all time lists.
+It’s not difficult to see why; it’s a collection of great songs and as an important moment in the history of British pop music.
+With a guitar-driven sound and Ian Brown’s very British vocals, it’s an obvious touchstone for the Brit-pop movement of the 1990s, while it also suggested musical possibilities by backing guitar pop with dance beats, notably on the bonus track ‘Fools Gold’.
 There’s a brash confidence that underlines the album’s significance even further; it’s difficult to think of a bolder song title than ‘I Am The Resurrection’.

 The Stone Roses deserves its reputation as a great British album, and it makes the remainder of the band’s output look disappointing in comparison.